Seat and Back Cushions in Sofas and Chairs

 Dacron Wrapped Foam Seat Cushions

 The foam core needs to be rated as High Density, High Resiliency foam.
-Density needs to be rated at least 1.8 lbs. per cubic foot to maintain comfort in the log term.
-Less than this generally will lead you into the world of project foams available in a fabric store – they simply will not last as long, and we all have experienced it.
+Density needs to be at least 1.8 lbs. per cubic foot to maintain comfort in the long term; less than this generally will lead you into the world of project foams available in fabric stores – they simply will not last as long, and we all have experienced it.
+High Resiliency foam returns more quickly to it’s original shape after experiencing compression and will maintain it’s shape better over time.

-Remember, these high density seat cushions can be made soft, medium, or firm and each manufacturer may have their own definition as to what is soft and what is firm.
+Better quality sofas will offer high density seat cushions in a choice of comfort levels: soft, medium, or firm and each manufacturer may have their own definition as to what is soft and what is firm.
 There are no universal standards here.
-Use your own judgment and compare.
+Use your own judgment and compare comfort.

 Down-Topped Foam Seat Cushions